 Sweetspot is the ideal place at the center of the strings.
 A player tries to hit the ball in this area because if the ball strikes this region, it will produce more power and less vibration.
 We can also call it the center of percussion (COP).

-As the main equipment in this sport is a racket, so, learning details about it is the first and foremost step to develop new skills and improve your current ones.
+As the main equipment in this sport is a racket, so, learning details about it is the first and foremost step to developing new skills and improving your current ones.
 That’s why we have created this detailed guide about the different parts of a tennis racket.
 It is as important as knowing about the tennis court.

-I hope you must have learned a lot more new about your racket.
+I hope you must have learned a lot more news about your racket.
 Is it correct?
 Let us know in the comments section.

 For your convenience, here is the list of parts of a tennis racket again.